Grants Scheme terms and conditions

 Grant payments shall be paid to the Employer’s nominated bank account via Bacs Direct Credit, regardless of whether an application is submitted by an Employer or third party.
 It is the Employer’s responsibility to update CITB of any changes to their bank account details.

-9.2 Payments for Travel and Accommodation
+9.2 Payments for Travel to Train – Apprenticeship travel and accommodation

 The Employer will reimburse any charges, costs and expenses arising as a consequence of a breach of the CITB Code of Conduct for Apprentices in Accommodation.